This history of music and the military is as remarkable as their future

 Known as Creative Forces, the NEA’s initiative is currently building a national network of support sites providing music therapy treatment to military personnel and their families.
 With ten current sites spanning from Alaska to Florida and more future sites to be planned, there appears to be a promising future in the mental health treatment of military populations.

 Jake Keller and NEA’s Creative Forces are fantastic examples of music therapy successfully integrating into treatment for military personnel.
 Keller displays the power of music therapy on an individual level.
-He impacted the lives and emotions of his fellow soldiers and citizens in nations overseas, and he will continue his work in his home country of the US.
+He impacted the lives of his fellow soldiers and citizens in nations overseas, and he will continue his work in the US.
 Keller began graduate studies in music therapy in 2018 and plans to work with veterans in VA hospitals and hospice care.
 At the same time, Creative Forces promises a hopeful future for the mental health of military personnel across the nation.
 Whether at the level of an individual or an organization, the positive effects of music therapy are remarkable.

 Edited by Cara Jernigan on January 19, 2021